 The physiographic characteristics of the park, together with the information extracted from the documentary record and the number of prehistoric sites explored archaeologically suggests that the proposed project site was likely exploited by Native American peoples.
-Because this area was used as farmland/woodland and later parkland/woodland during the nineteenth and twentieth centuries, much of this locale has not been altered by widespread development.
-While the introduction of the two aqueducts, railroad tracks with associated bridges, and paved roads and/or paths have transformed many areas within the park, the area around the project site has not changed significantly.
-Therefore, potential prehistoric archaeological resources may exist within the Croton Woods site.
-This potentially sensitive location, which would otherwise remain undisturbed in situ, would be adversely impacted by the construction of the proposed WTP, adjoining parking, and access roads.
+The project area was used as farmland and later parkland during the nineteenth and twentieth centuries and there is limited information on the degree of disturbance to this locale by the creation of the recreation facilities.
+Therefore, potential prehistoric archaeological resources may exist within the area of impact for the proposed WTP.
+This potentially sensitive area, which would otherwise remain undisturbed in situ, would be adversely impacted by the construction of all three Project footprints under consideration for the Shandler Recreation Area.

-When construction parking, hauling roads, and staging areas are chosen, if they fall outside of existing parking areas, and grading the existing landscape is required, this may create an impact to archaeologically sensitive areas.
+Because current park uses will be temporarily "displaced" during the peak construction year, alternative sites identified by the Parks Department as temporary homes for park uses will require analysis for any potential impacts.
+When parking, hauling roads, and staging areas are chosen, if they fall outside of existing parking areas, and grading the existing landscape is required, this may create an impact to archaeologically sensitive areas.